rak2112/BBone-Player/README.md

 BBone-Player
 ============

-POS-Backbone is an SPA.
-It allows users to select products ranging from differet categories, adding, deleting items in the cart with their quantity and prices providing the full cash payment transactions.
+BBone-Player is a Web Based SPA.
+Allowing users to select different albums to add in the playlist, add/remove songs from different albums in to playlist or even remove or delete the entire album from the playlist.

 Here are the list of Open source frameworks and tooling I have used.